WalletHub, Financial Company

-You can request a Chase credit limit increase over the phone, by calling 1-800-432-3117.
+You can get a Chase credit limit increase by requesting it over the phone, by calling (800) 432-3117.
 You cannot request a credit limit increase from Chase online right now, but this option has been available in the past.
 When you call, you simply have to provide some information about your income, debts, other open credit accounts, and anything else Chase happens to ask for more information on.
 Chase may either approve you immediately or notify you of its decision within a few weeks (via mail and/or email).
 If you’re approved for a higher limit, the change will take effect right away and should show up on your next statement.

 To qualify for a Chase credit limit increase, you generally need to pay your bill on time for at least six consecutive months and otherwise manage your finances responsibly.
 You should also strive to use only a small portion – 30% or less – of your current credit limit.
 Making sure your income is up to date on your Chase.com account could help, too.

-Here’s how to request a Chase credit limit increase:
+Here’s how to get a Chase credit limit increase:

 It’s also worth noting that if you don’t get the decision you’re looking for, you can always apply for a new credit card from a different issuer.
 The issuer’s desire for new business could lead it to be more generous than Chase.

 Sharon Moller, Member

 It's the standard stuff: 6 months minimum with the card, and have a spotless payment history.